Ricci flow regularization in latent spaces for the forward learning of partial differential equations: Experiments

-A convolutional neural network (CNN) was used for the parameterization network $\mathcal{P}_{\theta_{\mathcal{P}}}$, taking 2-d grid input and mapping to $\mathcal{U} \subseteq \mathbb{R}^{100}$ for manifold parameterization.
-The $(n-1)$-sphere was embedded in $\mathbb{R}^{101}$.
-We observed an artificial neural network gained greater empirical success over a deconvolutional neural network, or a CNN with transpose layers, for the decoder, achieving lower training error in fewer iterations of the Adam optimizer.
+A convolutional neural network (CNN) \citep{oshea2015introduction} was used for the parameterization network $u_{\theta_{u}}$, taking 2-d grid input and mapping to $\mathcal{U} \subseteq \mathbb{R}^{100}$ for manifold parameterization.
+The $(d-1)$-sphere was embedded in $\mathbb{R}^{101}$.
+We observed an artificial neural network gained greater empirical success over a transpose layer-based CNN for the decoder, achieving lower training error in fewer iterations of the Adam optimizer.
 Architecture for the decoder was taken as $101-400-1600-6400-6400-\text{(output)}$, an architecture susceptible to overfitting.
-We applied techniques to prevent such, as described below.
+We applied techniques to prevent such, as described as follows.
 Wide architecture with severe overfitting regularization gained empirical favor over narrow architecture with modest regularization in the test setting.

 Overfitting techniques were conducive towards generalization and accurately reconstructing solutions in the test setting.
 These techniques were notably dropout and adding Gaussian noise to the intermediate steps in producing the output, such as the parameterization space and the manifold in the embedded space \citep{noiselatentspace_stack}.
-Dropout was only used in the decoder, set in earlier layers as $p=0.35$ and reduced before the final layer to $p=0.25$.
-For the Gaussian noise, we first took a parameterization output $u \in \mathcal{U}$ and recast it as $u + C_{\xi^u} \cdot u \odot \xi^u $, where we use $[\xi^u]_{ij} \sim \mathcal{N}(0,1)$ to denote a tensor with standard normal elements $[\cdot]_{ij}$ with the same dimensions as $u$. $C_{\xi^u}$ denotes a scaling constant, which we took as $0.035$.
-The element-wise multiplication with $u$ ensures the Gaussian noise scales with $u$ to prevent imbalance.
-Gaussian noise was then added to manifold of the form $\mathcal{M} + C_{\xi^{\mathcal{M}}} \cdot r(\tau) \cdot \xi^{\mathcal{M}}$, instead scaling with the radius here and denoting $\Phi^{\mathcal{M}}$ the analog of $\xi^u$ for the manifold.
-We chose $C_{\xi^{\mathcal{M}}} = 0.075$.
+Dropout was only used in the decoder, set in earlier layers as $p=0.325$ and reduced before the final layer to $p=0.225$.
+For the Gaussian noise, we first took a local coordinate $u \in \mathcal{U}$ and recast it as $u + C_{\xi^u} \cdot \xi^u $, where we use $[\xi^u]_{i} \sim \mathcal{N}(0,1)$ to denote a tensor with standard normal elements $[\cdot]_{i}$ with the same dimensions as $u$. $C_{\xi^u}$ denotes a scaling constant.
+We also considered adding Gaussian noise to manifold of the form $p_{\text{new}} = p_{\mathcal{M}} + C_{\xi^{\mathcal{M}}} \cdot r(\tau) \cdot \xi^{\mathcal{M}} $, instead scaling with the radius here and denoting $\xi^{\mathcal{M}}$ the analog of $\xi^u$ for the manifold.
+Overall, we found both successful, but stuck with adding noise to local coordinates.